 "Our head teacher delegate power according to diploma and degree.
-That is to say if you are degree holder you get will high post and if you are diploma holder you will get low post.
+That is to say if you are degree holder you get well high post and if you are diploma holder you will get low post.
 He is not looking on the capability of the teacher.
-I think that is not good".
+I think that is not good" data collected revealed that lesson plans and scheme of work were not prepared and lesson notes were not found.